JunYuHuang/top-mastermind-cli/Planning.md

     - returns the element in @`players` that has the @`role` property of `:breaker`
   - get_player_maker()
     - returns the element in @`players` that has the @`role` property of `:maker`
+  - swap_player_roles!()
+    - if human player is 'breaker',
+      - sets human player's role to 'maker' and computer player's role to 'breaker'
+    - else
+      - sets human player's role to 'breaker' and computer player's role to 'maker'
   - is_secret_code_set?()
     - returns true if @`secret_code` has been set by the code maker else false
   - is_valid_guess?(guess)